VAV2021/mockobjects/using-mockito.md

 when(mockList.add(eq(0), anyString()))
 ```

-You usually don't need to `import static org.mockito.ArgumentMatcher.*`
+`org.mockito.Mockito` extends `ArgumentMatchers`,

-`org.mockito.Mockito` extends `ArgumentMatcher`, so it is enough to write:
+so you can get all the static ArgumentMatchers just by importing Mockito as in:
 ```
 import static org.mockito.Mockito.*;
 ```